 BitBay’s other standout features include:

 The best feature offered by the company is its excellent interconnectivity – across various accounts, platforms and payment methods.
-The MasterCard BitBay card is linked to your BitBay account and is just one example.
 You can also pay your bills and buy Bitcoin via SMS in a few short steps.
 You can use the platform on mobile and make instant international transfers.

 Next up: the bread and butter of our BitBay review: trading cryptocurrencies on the exchange.
 This is the info you don’t want to miss if you are unsure whether you should register with this company or not.